AdvancedClimateSystems/uModbus/README.rst

 to be implemented in the future:

 * Support for all Modbus functions
-* Modbus RTU
+* Modbus RTU server
 * Use asyncio for handling of requests
 * Other Modbus 'flavours', so uModbus is able to handle 32 bit values.

 License
 -------

-uModbus software is licensed under `Mozilla Public License`_. © 2015 `Advanced Climate Systems`_.
+uModbus software is licensed under `Mozilla Public License`_. © 2016 `Advanced Climate Systems`_.

 ..
 External References: